AbhishekMule13/DevOps_Practical/README.md

-"# DevOps Practical Project"
+# DevOps Practical Project
-"This is a new update in the feature-login branch."
+This file contains updates from both main and feature-login branches.